infusephp/framework/README.md

 ### Installer

-Once the web server is setup, fire up the url where the framework is installed and you will be redirected to an installer.
+Fire up the url where the framework is installed and you will be redirected to an installer to setup the database and `config.yml`.

 ## Documentation